ComposableFi/composable/docs/docs/products/pablo/launch-pools.md

 # Liquidity Pools on Launch

-On launch, Pablo will be the only way of swapping for PICA through dual asset constant product pools, based on the BalancerFi weighted math implementation of (x * y = K) for:
+On launch, Pablo was the only platform for acquiring PICA through dual asset constant product pools, based on the BalancerFi weighted math implementation of (x * y = K) for:

 - KSM/USDT
 - PICA/USDT
 - PICA/KSM

-Pablo’s native token, PBLO, is set for launch in late Q1 2023.
+Since of the launch of Centauri, we have added the following pools:

+- PICA/DOT
+- DOT/KSM
+- DOT/USDT

 Liquidity providers(LPs) directly benefit from the success and adoption of Pablo.
 LPs are provided LP-tokens relative to the funds they add to a liquidity pool on Pablo.